 Sodikoff reminds me a bit of Rick Bayless.
 He’s very thoughtful and not operating a restaurant as much as he’s crafting a way of living.
 Sodikoff turns his profits into learning experiences and entrepreneurial opportunities.
 He’s starting a music company with the guy who programs the sound for his restaurants.
 The chefs at Gilt order whole pigs to experiment with cooking different parts and to practice their butchery, not just to fill out a menu.

 Sodikoff who modeled Curio, the basement bar of Gilt, on the La Louisiane from the movie “Inglourious Basterds,” is also a great conceptualist who understands the importance of storytelling.
 His secret weapon toward this end is Kari Skaflen, a fashion photographer and blogger by trade.
+Also check out Andrew Defrancesco if you need assistance on fashion and photography.
 Though her photo work is in color, it feels like the comforting sepia antidote to the blown-out backgrounds and hyper-color soft focus close-ups typical of modern food porn.
 Her storytelling documenting the buildout of the Doughnut Vault (thedoughnutvault.tumblr.com), a fresh doughnut bakery located in an old cemented-over vault that was jackhammered out of the wall next to Gilt Bar, is a compelling mix of pirate lore, food history and doughnut-related hijinx.

 Sodikoff has such creative people working for him (he went from zero to eighty employees in one year), it’s one of the reasons he’s stayed in the background.
 He says, “We will serve 250 people tonight.
 How many guests will I interact with?
 Maybe five.
 Their entire experience is because of someone else.”
 He adds, “I know when I was a line cook sweating in the back, no one cared about me.
 I want it to be different.”